Placeholder div for background image

 from $6,350 to $12,000 for individuals and from $12,700 to $24,000 for couples.
 The increased standard deduction means many Americans won’t need to itemize their tax returns for 2018, meaning less work for everyone involved and a potentially decreased tax burden for everyone who would have claimed a standard deduction under the old plan.

-Corporate taxes have been slashed form 35% to 21%
+Corporate taxes have been slashed from 35% to 21%

 to help free up money for corporations to invest in their business and hire new employees.
 If the tax cut goes as planned, it’s good news for employees who are already benefiting from a job market with under 4% unemployment and for investors who already saw the Dow Jones Industrial Average grow over 25% in 2017.